"

 Acknowledging and Citing Generative AI (GenAI) in Academic Work

 This final section offers guidance on how to acknowledge and cite GenAI when it impacts something you submit in a course.
 AI Acknowledgement Statements are increasingly an expectation in many courses and professional environments.
-At CWI, it’s incredibly important to include these statements in order to comply with academic integrity.
+At CWI, it’s essential to include these statements in order to comply with academic integrity.

 Monash University provides helpful recommendations for how to acknowledge when and how you’ve used generated material as part of an assignment or project.
 If you decide to use generative artificial intelligence such as ChatGPT for an assignment, it’s a best practice to include a statement that does the following: